-We issued 13,652,341 warrants in connection with our recently completed rights offering of units to our shareholders.
-The warrants may be outstanding for up to five years.
+We issued 13,652,341 warrants in connection with a completed rights offering of units to our shareholders in 2017.
+The warrants may be outstanding for up to five years from their issuance date.
 The warrants may be used in arbitrage transactions and can cause the price of our common stock to remain at the warrant exercise price of \$1.47 regardless of our performance.

-We have identified and reported on weaknesses in our internal control over financial reporting and if our internal control over financial reporting remains not effective, investor confidence in our company may be adversely affected.
+We have identified and reported on weaknesses in our internal control over financial reporting and if our internal control over financial reporting remains not effective, investor confidence in our Company may be adversely affected.

-In response to identified, and reported material weaknesses in our internal control over financial reporting, we are continuing to develop and improve our system and process documentation necessary to perform the evaluation needed to comply with Section 404 of the Sarbanes-Oxley Act.
+In response to identified and reported material weaknesses in our internal control over financial reporting, we are continuing to develop and improve our system and process documentation necessary to perform the evaluation needed to comply with Section 404 of the Sarbanes-Oxley Act.
 For example, in connection with the audit of our consolidated financial statements for fiscal 2015 and 2016, our independent registered public accounting firm identified material weaknesses in our internal control over financial reporting.
 A "material weaknesses" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 Our independent registered public accounting firm identified the following material weaknesses during their audits:

-- Control over Financial Reporting.
+• Control over Financial Reporting.
 We did not consistently perform timely reconciliation of certain accounts, including revenue, deferred revenue, inventory, prepaid and accrued expenses, and stock-based compensation expense.
-This resulted in the incorrect recording of certain revenue and expenses that required various adjusting entries which we timely and fully recorded as part of the closing process. - Tracking of Back-up Prosthesis Units.
+This resulted in the incorrect recording of certain revenue and expenses that required various adjusting entries which we timely and fully recorded as part of the closing process.

+- Tracking of Back-up Prosthesis Units.
 For every surgery, we ship a back-up prosthesis unit along with the primary unit in case the primary unit cannot be used for some reason.
 Following the surgery the unused unit is returned to us.
 During the year ended December 31, 2015, we did not consistently follow internal procedures regarding the tracking and recordation of returned prosthesis units and the exchange of primary units for back-up units with our customers.
 When uncorrected this resulted in an understatement of cost of sales and an overstatement of inventory that required various adjusting entries that we timely and fully recorded as part of the closing process. - Updating of Standard Costs.
 It is a customary practice for manufacturing companies to update their standard costs on a regular basis (at least annually) to ensure that inventory costs are accurately and properly stated.
-During 2016, due to (i) the limited levels of production during the year, and (ii) that the Company established reserves against approximately 61% of the cost of year-end inventory, which reserved for the cost of nearly all of the goods manufactured in 2016, the Company did not update its standard costs at December 31, 2016.
-The impact on the 2016 financial statements of the Company not updating its standard costs was de minimis.
-The Company's failure to update its standard costs at December 31, 2016 represented a material weakness in its internal control over financing reporting, and the Company intends to establish additional accounting procedures in 2017 to address this matter and to prevent a possible misstatement of future financial statements.
+During the year ended December 31, 2016, due to the low level of production during the year and the inventory reserves that were established covering most of 2016 production, the Company did not update its standard costs at December 31, 2016.
+The Company's failure to update its standard costs at December 31, 2016 represented a material weakness in its internal control over financing reporting.